endlos99/xdt99/doc/MANUAL.md

 recommend installing the latest stable Python 3 release.
 Please note that xdt99 will not run on Python 2.

-All xdt99 files should be placed somewhere in the `$PATH` or where the command-line interpreter will find them.
-Windows users will find Windows- specific instructions in the [Windows Guide][4].
+All xdt99 files should be placed together in some directory somewhere in the `$PATH` or where the command-line interpreter will find them.
+Windows users will find Windows-specific instructions in the [Windows Guide][4].

 Additionally, the `ide/` directory contains the editor plugins for GNU Emacs and IntelliJ IDEA.
 Please refer to the `ide/README.md` file for further